Why has Trump restricted visas from Chad? Experts are puzzled

 “Under previous administrations, there would have been a discussion about this, and someone with clout would have said, ‘Why Chad?’”
 Shurkin said.
 “It’s not clear to me that there is anyone with authority to ask that.”

 Where the move leaves relations between the U.S. and Chad has yet to be seen.
-Chad's embassy in Washington, D.C., didn’t return requests for comment.
+Chad's embassy in Washington didn’t return requests for comment.